 Boarding the ferry

 You cannot board the ferry before all cargo is loaded, so you will have to sip some tea in the waiting area.
 Customs officers will ask to see some proof that you will not be turned back once you arrive at your destination (eg. a visa or LOI).
 Once on board, someone will demand your passport and, in Turkmenistan, the passage fee.
 It is safe to give them your passport, they need them to log who is on the ship.
-When the ferry docks go to captain’s cabin to regain your passport.
+When the ferry docks go to the captain’s cabin to regain your passport.

 Details of the journey and a bit of history

 The coastline views of Turkmenistan and Azerbaijan are beautiful.
 It’s a real delight to steam slowly over a quiet body of water, gazing at the horizon punctuated with oil rigs.
 While crossing the Caspian Sea, you might be able to spot Neft Daslari, an entire city built upon the foundations of sunken oil tankers 55km away from the nearest shore.
-A documentary has been made about this fascinating little island; if you’re interested you can watch the trailer.
-The Trailblazer guide of Azerbaijan is the only guidebook I have found so far that covers the place in depth.

 The MV Nakhichevan is a Dagestan class rail ferry, an ageing relic of the Soviet era and one of seven rusting hulks pressed into service to bridge the gap between the Caucasus and Trans-Caspian railways.
 As much as I relished the idea of leaving Azerbaijan, the sight of the ferry made me worry that the corrupt police and the slag heap behind me may be the lesser of two evils.
 The ship was barely afloat.
 The Dagestans weren’t designed for open water, their topsides too high to survive the violent storms of the Caspian.
 Even moored to the groaning linkspan the ship looked unstable, rolling against the dock bumpers as the rail cars shunting into the hold upset its balance.